zenithexe/YTCraft/README.md

    /* Paste the Video-Id of the Livestream */

    ACTIVE_TIME:
    /* The Chat-Control Active Time as an Array.
-Example : [5,30] - for 5min 30sec */
+Eg: [5,30] for 5min 30sec */

    REST_TIME:
    /* The Rest-Time.
 During this, the Chat Control will be disabled.
-Example: [3,0] - for 3min 0sec */
+Eg: [3,0] for 3min 0sec */

    MOBS: